 - Lynda Park, Association for Slavic, East European, and Eurasian Studies (2019)

 Fall CEO meetings are held in cities of interest as possible convention sites for member societies and are hosted by each city's convention and visitors bureau.
-The 2016 CEO Fall Meetingwas held on November 2-5, hosted by Explore St. Louis.
+The fall 2017 meeting was held in Fort Worth, TX, November 9-12.

 Certain fall meetings are designated "retreats."
-The program for these meetings allows for focused discussion of topics that are of broad interest in the humanities community and that have significant implications for all of the constituent societies.
+The program for these meetings allows for focused discussion of topics that are of broad interest in the humanities community and that have significant implications for all of the member societies.
 Participants prepare materials aimed at a comparative understanding of the dynamics, histories, and trajectories of our member societies as they relate to the retreat's focus.

 Spring meetings are held in conjunction with ACLS annual meetings.